We Eloped in Hawaii!

 HIs birthday is 11th July and mine is 20th August.
 I figured if we were to marry in a few weeks time, a date between our birthdays would be good, also the number 8/8/16 adds up (ha) and 8 has always been a lucky number for me.
 Plus, we can write the same date in both Aussie and American date formats (side rant, the whole MM/DD/YYYY is so stupid, it isn’t logical and I don’t understand it along with their measurement systems).

-Not wanting to spend much as we were going on holidays later in the year, we decided to minimise all costs and save it for our bigger ceremony with family and friends.
+Not wanting to spend as much as we were going on holidays later in the year, we decided to minimize all costs and save it for our bigger ceremony with family and friends.
 We spent about USD$500 total, the majority of it really wasn’t that necessary either:

 $150 – mani/pedi for both of us.
 This went from a $30 mani/pedi special that went overboard when I added Shellac plus some nail designs and some designs for him (although he got his toes airbrushed for free because he made the nail technicians laugh during the 2.5 hour session) plus tax and tip.
 We went to Essy’s Nails in Pearl City and highly recommend them (that’s a story for a whole other blog post!)
 They even put a photo of my nails on their Yelp page and said “Nice to meet you guys!!
 And congrats!!!
 Sweet couple!”